HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 ## Arduino sensor data recognition

-- Read the [Johnny Five documentation](http://johnny-five.io) to learn how to read Arduino sensor data from a Node application.
+- Read the [Johnny Five documentation](http://johnny-five.io) to learn how to read Arduino sensor data into a Node application.
 - Train a network with data from the sensors to respond to certain events!

 ### Documentation